jchavarri/javierchavarri.com/src/pages/js_of_ocaml-and-bucklescript.md

 ---

-I hope you enjoyed the comparison, if you want to share your experiences with BuckleScript or Js\_of\_ocaml or have a suggestion, feel free to leave a comment below, or reach out [on Twitter](https://twitter.com/javierwchavarri/).
+I hope you enjoyed the comparison, if you want to share your experiences with BuckleScript or Js\_of\_ocaml or have a suggestion, reach out [on Twitter](https://twitter.com/javierwchavarri/).